Margin boost helps Aberdeen offset outflows

-The British-based fund manager said on Monday pretax profit rose 44 percent to 302 million pounds in the year to end-September, compared with forecasts for 288-295 million.
+The British-based fund manager said on Monday pretax profit rose 44 percent to 302 million pounds ($472 million) in the year to end-September, compared with forecasts for 288-295 million.

 "They have done a good job running the business.
 It is a company that consistently beats expectations," Peter Lenardos, analyst at RBC Capital Markets, told Reuters.